 Structural Pest Control Applicators (SPCA) are persons who apply pesticides or use any device to control pests on or in structures for hire.
 SPCA are known as pest control operators or exterminators.
-SPCA may not commercially apply any pesticide UNTIL they received a pesticide applicator license and license identification card.
-Minnesota law requires SPCA to carry a valid pesticide applicator license identification card.
-License identification cards are issued and mailed along with the pesticide applicator license which must be prominently displayed in the place of business.
+SPCA may not commercially apply any pesticide UNTIL they have a valid license.

-To obtain a Structural Pest Control Applicator license, applicators must be employed by a licensed Structural Pest Control Company that employs at least one SPCA Master.
-Structural Pest Control Companies must provide workers compensation insurance information, social security number and/or a Minnesota Business Identification Number.
-Failing to supply this
+To obtain a Structural Pest Control Applicator license, applicators must be employed by a licensed Structural Pest Control Company.
+To be licensed as a company you must:

-If a license is not renewed by the expiration date, the late fee is 50% of the license fee.
+If a license is not renewed by the expiration date of December 31st, the late fee is 50% of the license fee.

-If an applicator fails to renew a structural pest control license within three months of its expiration and wants to become licensed, the applicator must meet the requirements and follow the procedures as required for an initial license including taking the Category A, Core and SPCA Journeyman exams.
+If an applicator fails to renew a structural pest control license within three months of its expiration and wants to become licensed, the applicator must meet the requirements and follow the procedures as required for an initial license including taking the Category A - Core and SPCA Journeyman or Master exams.